 That’s a lot of money being wasted by residents, business owners, and local and state governments.
 The IDA estimates that “installing quality outdoor lighting could cut energy use by 60–70 percent, save billions of dollars and cut carbon emissions.”

 There is definitely room for improvement with valuable savings involved.

 Light pollution is technically one of the most easily reversible forms of pollution.
 In 1977, New York City experienced a total blackout at night due to a power failure, and residents could see the Milky Way and other celestial objects over the city for the first time in around 100 years!

 You can help reduce light pollution by using lighting only when and where it’s needed, by using properly shielded light fixtures, using outdoor lights with motion sensors or timers, and by advocating to your local government about the significance of light pollution and the importance of light-related ordinances.

 There are many people that don’t know that light pollution is even a problem, so spreading the word will also help to advance the cause.
-You can join an organization like the IDA to help preserve our dark skies and get involved with light pollution advocacy efforts and education.
+You can join an organization like Dark Sky International to help preserve our dark skies and get involved with light pollution advocacy efforts and education.

 The good news is that every individual is capable of making a positive impact, and through these efforts, we can help to preserve our starry skies for future generations.